RJKerry/RJKerry/README.md

 - Hi, I’m @RJKerry
-- Im an games programmer using C# for the Unity and C++ for Unreal,
+- Im a games programmer using C# for Unity and C++ for Unreal,
 - building passion projects and hoping to produce interesting, engaging player
 - experiences!